Why are there dead or black pixels?

 If your display has dead pixels, refer to your manual or contact the display manufacturer to determine how many dead pixels qualifies for a replacement.
 If the display meets the requirements for replacement, we suggest you have it replaced.

 Dead pixels on CRT monitor

 A dead pixel is not a common issue for CRT monitors, but may still occur.
 When it does, most monitors have an entire row or entire column of pixels to go out.
-Most monitor manufacturers do not have a policy or warranty for this issue and when this occurs will replace the monitor if in warranty.
+Most monitor manufacturers do not have a policy or warranty for this issue, and when this occurs replace the monitor if in warranty.